santhusurya/secure_api_service/readme.md

 > ##### Step 1:
 >
-> Clone this repository's latest source into your local system & extract the package contents into a development folder.
+> Clone/Download this repository's latest source into your local system & extract the package contents into a development folder.